-On line induction training will be provided to all workers.
+Training will be provided to all workers.
 The following topics will be covered:

 - The standards of behaviour expected in the workplace including the use of social media if relevant. - How unacceptable workplace behaviour should be reported and how such reports are managed. - Where to go for more information and assistance.